jrpotter/blog/_posts/2024-01-28-data-engineering-landscape.md

 * [Pulsar](/snapshots/data-engineering-landscape/pulsar.html)
 * [Spark](/snapshots/data-engineering-landscape/spark.html)

-I've had a chance to experiment with [some of these](https://git.jrpotter.com/r/bootstrap/src/branch/main/specs) but even so I imagine any real evaluation I make would be cursory at best.
+I've had a chance to experiment with [some of these](https://git.jrpotter.com/r/bootstrap/src/branch/main/specs), but even so I imagine any real evaluation I make would be cursory at best.
 Unless I have a specific reason to use any one of these tools, it'll likely remain that way.
-Still, having an even superficial understanding of what these tools do, has helped frame the space as a whole.
+Still, having an even superficial understanding of what these tools do has helped frame the space as a whole.

 ## Database Studies